Common Knee Injuries in Sports

 • Stiffness when walking (severe cases)

-• Fever and illness can occur in case of septic bursitis – seek immediate care if you present this symptom
+• Fever and illness can occur in case of septic bursitis – seek immediate care if you have this symptom

 • Swelling / the appearance of a lump on the knee